By Brad Burton, Founder & Editor · Updated June 2026 · How we research this

-The reality is that your settlement check may not be entirely yours to spend.
-Medical providers, health insurers, Medicare, Medicaid, and workers' compensation carriers may all have legal claims against your settlement proceeds.
-According to the American Bar Association's Tort Trial & Insurance Practice Section, medical liens typically comprise 30-50% of personal injury settlement amounts.
+Medical providers, health insurers, Medicare, Medicaid, and workers' compensation carriers can all have legal claims against your settlement.
+According to the American Bar Association's Tort Trial & Insurance Practice Section, medical liens typically eat up 30-50% of personal injury settlement amounts.

-What Are Settlement Liens and Who Has a Claim?
+Settlement Liens: Who Actually Has a Claim

 Common Types of Settlement Liens